 If you are able to, please consider supporting us via a donation.
 Thank you so much to the people who have already donated - it means the world to us.Donate

-Many events are sadly being cancelled, but our pages are still busy with people recruiting for jobs, offering services, and listing rooms to let and items for sale, and even in difficult times we expect this to continue, though at a slower pace and in line with current health advice and regulations.
+Many events have sadly been cancelled, but others are starting to resume, and our pages are still busy with people recruiting for jobs, offering services, and listing rooms to let and items for sale.

 Alongside our usual service of classified ads and local information, we'll be updating our Oxford Coronavirus page with essential information, useful ideas, and as much fun stuff as possible.
 We'll be keeping up with information about closures and cancellations - and of course letting you know about what's still going ahead.